Earl Nurse is an award-winning supervising producer for CNN.

-Earl Nurse is an award-winning senior producer for CNN.
+Earl Nurse is an award-winning supervising producer for CNN.
 Based at CNN's global headquarters in Atlanta, he produces the weekly feature show African Voices Changemakers, which highlights the continent's most dazzling trendsetters across travel, fashion, art, music, technology, and architecture.

 Nurse previously served as producer of Marketplace Africa, CNN International's weekly business show hosted by Zain Asher, covering the continent's key industries, corporations, and macro trends.